darmentrout/ableplayer-for-wp/readme.md

 ```

 The following file types are currently supported by Able Player:

 &nbsp;&nbsp;&nbsp;&nbsp;*Video*: webm, webmv, mp4, ogg*, ogv

 &nbsp;&nbsp;&nbsp;&nbsp;*Audio*: mp3, ogg*, oga, wav

 \* requires the inclusion of an additional parameter/attribute in the shortcode: `ogg_type = [audio|video]`.

 ____

+v 1.0

+Damion Armentrout, &copy; 2017 (GPLv2 License or later).

-Able Player is Copyright &copy; 2014 University of Washington (MIT License).
+Able Player is &copy; 2014 University of Washington (MIT License).
 The author of this plugin is not associated with Able Player or UW.